princenitc/Linux/NDG Linux essentials.md

 - __type__ -> To know the type of any command : _type <command_name>_ gives the type of command_name.
     - __Internal Commands__ : Built in command or internal commands are built in to the shell. examples - cd.
     - __External Commands__ : These are executable binaries which are runned by the shell stored in path directories.

 _which <command_name>_ : gives the location of command in PATH variable.

+-a option with type command gives all the location of that command.

 - __history__ -> this will provide with the history of the desired commands.